Helper Methods

 Environment Helpers

-Middleman comes with two environment helpers: build?
+Middleman comes with two environment helpers: build? and development?.
+These

 helpers can be used to only include code for certain environments.
 One common